alexKleider/phInfo/README.md

         sudo ./update.sh

 This will take a long time (so be patient!)
-The script ends with a reboot.
+In the midst of this update, a screen will appear asking you to set a `MySQL` "root" password.
+Leave it blank (I think!
+Not sure about this yet.) **** The script ends with a reboot.

 For other platforms (with no need for network setup):